eXascaleInfolab/interval_index/README.md

 Everything around it was create to test the indices and compare them to other solutions.

-But if you want to use it, you can do the following:
+To use/test it, one can do the following:

 1) for in-memory C++ tests you need a g++-4.8 (almost certainly you have it).
 Just run the script in the root folder:

 sh build_and_run_inmemory.sh

-It will build a binary for tests, create datasets for testing the data structure performance under different query lengths, and start experiments.
-It will compare CIntIA with R-tree, Interval Tree, Segment Tree and NClist.
+It will build a binary and create synthetic datasets for tests.
+Then it will compare CIntIA with R-tree, Interval Tree, Segment Tree and NClist.

-All results will be in a folder called 'tests_results'.
+All results will be in a folder 'tests_results'.

 2) for HDFS implementation you need a Hadoop cluster with Spatial Hadoop 2.2 libraries on every cluster machine in any one directory that is in the list "hadoop classpath".